slideflow/slideflow/docs/source/index.rst

-.. thyroid documentation master file, created by sphinx-quickstart on Mon Jan 14 19:42:39 2019.
+.. slideflow documentation master file, created by sphinx-quickstart on Mon Jan 14 19:42:39 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Histcon documentation!
+Welcome to the Slideflow documentation!
 =====================================

 .. toctree::